U.S. judge approves Facebook privacy settlement over ads

 | SAN FRANCISCO

-SAN FRANCISCO A U.S. judge on Monday granted final approval to Facebook's $20 million (12.8 million pounds) settlement of a lawsuit over targeted advertising despite objections that the deal did not go far enough to protect children's privacy.
+SAN FRANCISCO A U.S. judge on Monday granted final approval to Facebook's $20 million settlement of a lawsuit over targeted advertising despite objections that the deal did not go far enough to protect children's privacy.

 Five plaintiffs filed a class action against Facebook in 2011, saying the social networking giant's "Sponsored Stories" program shared users' "likes" of certain advertisers with friends without paying them or allowing them to opt out.